 Convert the latitude and longitude measurements from degrees, minutes and seconds to decimal notation.
 The conversion factors are 60 seconds per minute and 60 minutes per degree.
 This example is for Denver International Airport.

 Lon: -104° 40’ 23”.
 23 seconds is 23/60 = .383 minutes.
 40.383 minutes is 40.383/60 = 0.673 degrees, so the longitude equals 104.673˚.
 We can convert the latitude in a similar way: Lat : 39° 51’ 42” = 39° 51.7’ = 39.862°.

 Sciencing Video Vault

 Convert the decimal degrees to km.
-The conversion factor is 10,000km per 90 degrees.
+The circumference of the earth around the equator is slightly different of that around the poles, because the planet isn't perfectly round.
+However, they differ by only 42 km., and are both approximately 40,000 km.
+This makes the conversion factor 10,000km per 90 degrees.
 This factor is easier to remember and easier to use than converting directly to feet.